jwulf/zeebe-split-merge-demo/PGC-README.md

 I created in each subprocess an output mapping to add the file to a "files" variable.
 However, the file names does not get merged but replaced.

-## Another approach: messaging from a distinct processing workflow
+## Another approach: Map/Reduce by messages

 Another approach is to break out the file processing to its own workflow, with its own context.